NagaAvi/ARMASDS-Prototype/README.md

 ## License

 The conceptual idea of ARMASDS (AR Mobility Assistant for Safe Driving System) may be used for inspiration and further development; however specific implementations, code, and descriptions, is strictly protected and not allowed for copying as it is being used for i.Mobilothon 4.0.
-Any reproduction or replication of this content without explicit permission is prohibited.
+Any reproduction or replication of this without explicit permission is prohibited.
 Please refer to the LICENSE file for additional details.

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 For more details, see the [LICENSE](./LICENSE) file or visit the [Creative Commons website](https://creativecommons.org/licenses/by-nc-nd/4.0/).